 Yuki tsumugi silk Yuki tsumugi

-Woven silk cherished and loved since the Nara Period
+Woven silk cherished and loved since the Nara period

-Luxurious textile woven with highest-quality threads
+Luxurious textile woven with the highest quality threads

 What is Yuki tsumugi silk ?